argraur/RailgunBot/README.md

 * [Giphy4J](https://github.com/keshrath/Giphy4J) - Java wrapper for Giphy
 * [OkHttp](https://github.com/square/okhttp) - HTTP client for Java

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

 * **Arseniy Graur** - *Project creator* - [argraur](https://github.com/argraur)

+See also the list of [contributors](https://github.com/argraur/RailgunBot/contributors) who participated in this project.

 ## License